-Fast Forward New Mexico provides basic and intermediate internet training in communities across New Mexico.
+Fast Forward New Mexico provided basic and intermediate internet training in communities across New Mexico.
 To be effective from a marketing standpoint, it was important to utilize the existing community resources to build awareness of the program quickly and thoroughly.
 Partnering with community leaders and sharing the credit for the program's success with them helped to ensure that they took ownership.
 It also ensured that turnout at training kick-off events was high.
 A second best practice was that registration of participants took place at the community kick-off events and it is was extremely important that registrants were called to follow up before classes start, to ensure maximum participation at training events.
+In the last year of the project, the final assessment and report were published in a final report/brochure.
+Also the training module powerpoint files were translated into Spanish.